CiubancanC/sequentialthinking/README.md

 An MCP server implementation that provides a tool for dynamic and reflective problem-solving using the CEOMCP approach.

+## Architecture

+This project follows CLEAN architecture principles to ensure maintainability, testability, and scalability.
+The codebase is organized into the following layers:

+### Domain Layer

+The core business logic and entities of the application.
+This layer is independent of any external concerns and contains:

+- **Models**: Core business entities and value objects
+- **Interfaces**: Contracts that define how the domain interacts with other layers
+- **Services**: Domain-specific business logic that operates on multiple entities

+### Application Layer

+Coordinates the flow of data between the domain layer and the external world.
+It:

+- Implements use cases that represent application-specific business rules
+- Orchestrates the flow of data to and from domain entities
+- Defines DTOs (Data Transfer Objects) for communication with external layers

+### Infrastructure Layer

+Provides concrete implementations for interfaces defined in the domain layer and handles external concerns:

+- External services and APIs
+- Databases and data access
+- Frameworks and libraries
+- Server and network communication

+### Presentation Layer

+Handles formatting and presenting data to users or external systems:

+- Formatting output data for display
+- Converting application data to presentation formats
+- Handling presentation-specific logic

 ## Features

 - Break down complex problems into manageable steps